 Finally, under Fla.
 Stat.
-Ann. § 39.524(1) (Safe harbor placement),
+Ann. § 39.524(1)18 (Safe harbor placement),

 Except as provided in s.
 39.407 [Medical, psychiatric, and psychological examination and treatment of child; physical, mental, or substance abuse examination of person with or requesting child custody] or s.
 985.801 [Interstate compact of juveniles; implementing legislation; legislative findings and policy], a dependent child 6 years of age or older who is suspected of being or has been found to be a victim of commercial sexual exploitation as defined in s.
-409.016 [Definitions] must be assessed, and the department or a sheriff's office acting under s.
-39.3065 [Sheriffs of certain counties to provide child protective investigative services; procedures; funding] must conduct a multidisciplinary staffing pursuant to s.
+409.016 [Definitions] must be assessed, and the department must conduct a multidisciplinary staffing pursuant to s.
 409.1754(2) [Commercial sexual exploitation of children; screening and assessment; training; multidisciplinary staffings; service plans], to determine the child's need for services and his or her need for placement in a safe house or safe foster home as provided in s.
 409.1678 [Specialized residential options for children who are victims of commercial sexual exploitation] using the initial screening and assessment instruments provided in s.
 409.1754(1).
 If such placement is determined to be appropriate for the child as a result of this assessment, the child may be placed in a safe house or safe foster home, if one is available.
 However, the child may be placed in another setting, if the other setting is more appropriate to the child's needs or if a safe house or safe foster home is unavailable, as long as the child's behaviors are managed so as not to endanger other children served in that setting.